 The study team maintains a database of names, addresses, and email addresses to distribute communications and meeting notifications.
-As of July 2023, there are 7,995 persons in the database.
+As of June 2025, there are 6,826 persons in the database.
 The database is categorized into groups, which include:

 - Property owners adjacent to the project alternatives and route alignments

 - Homeowner and neighborhood associations

 - Federal, state, and local government elected officials and staff

 - Federally-recognized Native American Tribal governments

 - Federal, state, regional, and local government agencies or jurisdictions

 - Businesses and business organizations

 - Educational institutions

 - Faith-based organizations

-- Environmental justice communities and stakeholders
+- Low-income and minority populations and stakeholders

 - Limited English proficiency stakeholders

-- · Members of the media
+- Members of the media

 - Community clubs and groups

 - Advocacy groups

 - High-speed transportation technology companies